Fixed-point spectrum for group actions by affine isometries on Lp-spaces: The fixed-point spectrum for actions on

-Property $(T_{\ell_{p}})$ was studied in \cite{BO}.
-In particular, it was shown that in the class of connected groups, groups having property $\Tlp$ are the ones with compact abelianization (see Corollary 3 in \cite{BO}).
+There are naturally few continuous actions of a connected group on discrete spaces.
+As shown in \cite{BO} where property $(T_{\ell_{p}})$ was studied, the class of connected groups having property $\Tlp$ is restricted to the groups with compact abelianization (see Corollary 3 in \cite{BO}).
 We now show that the latter groups also have property $\Flp$.